-In the eyes of travellers, there are many words that can easily describe Bucharest and “beautiful” is probably not one of them.
+In the eyes of travelers, there are many words that can easily describe Bucharest and “beautiful” is probably not one of them.

 In fact, people who have traveled to Romania normally advice others to spend as little time in Bucharest and to instead focus on the Transylvanian region.